GCDigitalFellows/ProjectLab/3Environment.md

 Below are **suggestions** for finding similar projects and initiatives in and outside of your field:

-##Search federal databases for a list of previously funded grant projects:
+##Federal grant agencies maintain repositories with white papers from previously funded grant projects:
 * Institute of Museum and Library Services
 * National Endowment for the Humanities Funded Projects Query Form
-* National Endowment for the Arts (NEA) Recent Grants:
+* National Endowment for the Arts (NEA) Recent Grants
 * National Science Foundation
 * National Institutes of Health